 Global Navigation Satellite System (GNSS), a generic term for satellite navigation systems that provide autonomous geo-spatial positioning with global coverage.
-This positioning system supports multiple global and regional GNSS navigation satellite systems for improved precision in positioning (as good as 10cm), faster time-to-first-fix positioning, and better redundancy during signal blockage (cloud & buildings).
+This positioning system supports multiple global and regional GNSS navigation satellite systems for improved precision in positioning (as good as 5mm on stationary objects), faster time-to-first-fix positioning, and better redundancy during signal blockage (cloud & buildings).

 Tracking devices available in the form of name card holders and ruggedized vehicle trackers.